 People With Immune Problems

 Weakened immune systems can lead to a more severe infection.
-If you have immune problems your doctor may recommend special medical care.
+If you have immune problems, special medical care may be advised.
 This may include preventive treatment with antibodies.

 Women Who Are Pregnant